Konstantinos Karamanlis: First premiership

 After World War II, Karamanlis quickly rose through the ranks of Greek politics.
 His rise was strongly supported by fellow party-member and close friend Lambros Eftaxias, who served as Minister for Agriculture under the premiership of Konstantinos Tsaldaris.
 Karamanlis's first cabinet position was Minister for Labour in 1947 under the same administration.
 In 1951, along with most prominent members of the People's Party, Karamanlis joined the Greek Rally of Alexandros Papagos.
-When this party won the Greek legislative election on 9 September 1951, Karamanlis became Minister of Public Works in the Papagos administration.
+When this party won the Greek parliamentary election on 16 November 1952, Karamanlis became Minister of Public Works in the Papagos administration.
 He won the admiration of the US Embassy for the efficiency with which he built road infrastructure and administered American aid programs.

 When Papagos died after a brief illness (October 1955), King Paul of Greece appointed the 48-year-old Karamanlis as prime minister.
 The King's appointment took the Greek political world by surprise, as it bypassed Stephanos Stephanopoulos and Panagiotis Kanellopoulos, two senior Greek Rally politicians who were widely considered as the heavyweights most likely to succeed Papagos.
 After becoming prime minister, Karamanlis reorganized the Greek Rally as the National Radical Union.
 One of the first bills he promoted as prime minister implemented the extension of full voting rights to women, which stood dormant although nominally approved in 1952.
 Karamanlis won three successive elections (February 1956, May 1958 and October 1961).

 Greek National Income per decade for 1900–2000.
-During Karamanlis tenure, the national income increased significantly.
+During Karamanlis's tenure, the national income increased significantly.
 Source: The Bank of Greece and National Statistical Service, various open source bulletins and reports.

-In 1959 he announced a five-year plan (1959-64) for the Greek economy, emphasizing improvement of agricultural and industrial production, heavy investment on infrastructure and the promotion of tourism, setting the bases of the post-WWII Greek economic miracle, though implementation was disrupted by the 1967 Coup d'état and the 7 years of dictatorship that followed.
+In 1959 he announced a five-year plan (1959–64) for the Greek economy, emphasizing improvement of agricultural and industrial production, heavy investment on infrastructure and the promotion of tourism, setting the bases of the post-WWII Greek economic miracle, though implementation was disrupted by the 1967 Coup d'état and the 7 years of dictatorship that followed.